nbfigueroa/epimodel-sens/README.md

   * Population data and contact surveys to construct Contact matrices (references in paper).

 * UMichigan model (SEIR model with + ?)
   * Don't know model structure yet
- * Don't know model structure yet
+  * Don't know which data they use

+These models provide a varied range of predictions which make it hard for policy-makers to decide courses of action to control the epidemic.
+In this repo we will reverse-engineer the models and apply sensitivity analysis techniques to understand what drives such drastic differences across models.

-Other well-known models being used by governments/media:
+Other known models being used by governments/media:
  * Imperial College model (Stochastic agent/Individual-based model) ??
  * Oxford study (SEIR with Bayesian estimates) ??

-These models provide a varied range of predictions which make it hard for policy-makers to decide courses of action to control the epidemic.
-In this repo we will reverse-engineer the models and apply sensitivity analysis techniques to understand what drives such drastic differences across models.